sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

 ## Line items

-In Flex, the total price of a transaction is defined by its _line items_.
+In Sharetribe, the total price of a transaction is defined by its _line items_.
 Line items describe what is included in a transaction.
 It can be a varying set of things from the number of booked units to customer and provider commissions, add-ons, discounts, or payment refunds.